From Symmetry to Geometry: Tractable Nonconvex Problems: Nonconvex Problems with Discrete Symmetry

-The 1-sparse dictionary learning model problem also exhibits a signed permutation symmetry: for any $\mb \Gamma \in \mr{SP}(m)$, $\varphi(\mb \Gamma \mb a) = \varphi(\mb a)$.
+\paragraph{Geometry of the Model Problem} The 1-sparse dictionary learning model problem also exhibits a signed permutation symmetry: for any $\mb \Gamma \in \mr{SP}(m)$, $\varphi(\mb \Gamma \mb a) = \varphi(\mb a)$.
 The set of target solutions $\pm \mb e_1, \dots, \pm \mb e_m$ is also symmetric. \Cref{fig:huber-sphere} plots the objective function, and these target solutions, in a three dimensional example.
 Clearly, in this example, these target solutions are the only local minimizers.

 To study this phenomenon more formally, we need to understand the slope (gradient) and curvature (Hessian) of $\varphi$ as a function over the sphere $\bb S^{m-1}$.
 We develop these objects in an intuitive fashion.
-The sphere is a smooth manifold; its tangent space at a point $\mb a$ can be identified with $\mb a^\perp$:
+The sphere is a smooth manifold; its tangent space at a point $\mb a$ can be identified with the set of vectors $\mb a^\perp$ that are perpendicular to $\mb a$:

 The orthogonal projector onto the tangent space is simply given by $\mb P_{\mb a^\perp} = \mb I - \mb a \mb a^*$.
 The slope of $\varphi$ over the sphere (formally, the Riemannian gradient) is simply the component of the standard gradient that is tangent to the sphere: